-Our concert halls may be dark, but the Dayton Philharmonic Orchestra is finding ways to bring music and entertainment to you for you to enjoy from the comfort of your own home.
-Here are some of the ways you can still connect with your DPO during this challenging time:
+The Dayton Philharmonic Orchestra is pleased to bring music and entertainment to you for you to enjoy from the comfort of your own home.
+Here are some of the ways you can still connect with your DPO during COVID-19 restrictions:

-Discover Classical and the Dayton Philharmonic are pleased to announce that every Saturday night at 8 pm EDT, Discover Classical will broadcast a previously recorded concert from the Dayton Philharmonic.
-The series begins with Neal Gittleman’s favorite concerts from the last five seasons.
+Discover Classical and the Dayton Performing Arts Alliance continue Concert Nights with the DPAA, airing every Sunday night at 8 pm EDT.
 Tune in at Discover Classical 88.1FM WDPR Dayton/ 89.9FM WDPG Greenville/ 89.1FM WUSO Springfield, and online at discoverclassical.org.

 Click here for more information.

 NEAL’S PIANO BENCH CHATS SERIES

 Neal continues his popular series of videos he has fondly named Neal’s Piano Bench Chats.
 When the pandemic set in during March 2020 and we were all in quarantine, Neal sat at his trusty piano each week, working on one of several pieces of music which were occupying his time during quarantine.
 Each week, he gave us insights into the music he was working on and whatever else may have been on his mind.

 As Neal and the Dayton Philharmonic prepare to begin the 2021-2022 season filled with in-person performances, Neal provides monthly piano chats to keep us posted on all things DPO.
 Enjoy this month’s chat above and last month’s chat below, and check out his other chats on the DPAA YouTube Channel.